- How much is gap insurance in Rhode Island?

 If you have a car loan or lease in Rhode Island, you might need gap insurance.
 If you made a small down payment, you could quickly owe more than your car is worth since vehicles lose value faster than you can pay the loan.
 In this case, gap insurance can be a smart choice.

-You don't need gap insurance if you own your car or made a large down payment to ensure that you owe less than the car's value at the start of your loan.
+You don't need gap insurance if you own your vehicle or make a large down payment so that you owe less than the car's value from the start of your loan.

 What is standalone gap insurance in Rhode Island?

-Standalone gap insurance is a policy of its own, not connected with your car insurance.
-Gap insurance is available from your lender or a private company as a separate policy.
+Standalone gap insurance is a separate policy, not part of your car insurance.
+You can buy it from your lender or a private company.

 Does gap insurance cover leased cars in Rhode Island?